-You can either use the techniques I teach, or figure out new ones on your own.
+You can either use the techniques I teach or figure out new ones on your own.
 But remembering that anyone can have irrational behavior at any time helps you stay aware and alert to all possibilities.

 You may not like their behavior, but giving them some freedom to be irrational sometimes can be quite therapeutic for them.
 If it happens more often than not, then perhaps more should be done, but overall remembering our own behavior and how sometimes we can look quite irrational to others is a great reminder that we’re not perfect.

-Anyway that was my perspective on that quote.
+That was my perspective on that quote.
 I like to reframe information and find a positive message from almost everything.
 It’s not necessarily positive thinking where I’m denying the truth of things, it’s just optimism.

-And optimism is knowing the truth, and choosing to learn and grow from that truth instead of having it bring you down.
+And optimism is knowing the truth and choosing to learn and grow from that truth instead of having it bring you down.

 And when you learn and grow, you contribute to your own level of fulfillment in life.

 Today’s article is based on an email I got a couple of months back.
 Actually, it was a comment and question in this very blog.